-Le Mans is known the world over for its two major car races – the 24 Hours of Le Mans and Le Mans Classic – but the city centre is also well worth exploring.
-The old town (encircled by a remarkably preserved Roman wall) reflects the different periods of its construction from the 11th through to the 15th century, and in this beautifully restored area you find Pays de la Loire’s largest concentration of half-timbered houses, plus the St-Julien cathedral, a Romanesque and Gothic masterpiece.
-Beside the cathedral stands the ancient ‘Menhir’, a standing stone thought of as the ‘belly button’ of Le Mans, and visitors are encouraged to rub the stone when they visit.
+In Le Mans itself, 7.5km from the race track, there are plenty of treasures to explore.
+Encircled by a remarkably preserved Roman wall, the old town is known as the Cité Plantagenêt and reflects the different periods of its construction from the 11th through to the 15th century.
+In this beautifully restored area you find Loire Valley’s largest concentration of half-timbered houses, plus the St-Julien cathedral, a masterpiece of Gothic and Romanesque architecture.
+Beside the cathedral stands the ancient ‘menhir’, a standing stone considered the ‘belly button’ of Le Mans, and visitors are encouraged to rub the stone when they visit.
 A stop at the Carré Plantagenêt museum is a good way to learn more about the city and the wider region; the building itself is a marvel of contemporary architecture that boldly incorporates an old print works into its design.
 The tiny but exquisite Musée de la Reine Bérengère is also worth seeing.

 Elsewhere in town, head to Le Sablésienne to taste the local butter biscuit, the sablé, and to the Cave Pédro for a tasting of the renowned Loire Valley wines.
 There are restaurants to suit all tastes and budgets in Le Mans, but for truly memorable haute cuisine book a table at Auberge de Bagatelle, run by a French-Belgian couple in a beautiful old farm building.
 To admire Le Mans’ architectural icons after dark, catch a sound-and-light show (‘son et lumière’) as part of the Nuit des Chimères in July and August.
 Cobblestones and facades turn into projection screens as a kaleidoscope of colour and images illuminate the city, with gargoyles and fantasy figures guiding you from one stunning scene and location to another.